-Volcanoes are classified into two types: (1) Classification based on the mode of eruptions:
+Volcanoes are classified into two types:

+(1) Classification on the basis of the mode of eruptions.

+(i)Explosive eruption type

-(i) Explosive eruption type: Explosive type of eruption of lavas, volcanic dusts, volcanic ashes and fragmental materials through a narrow pipe and small opening under the impact of violent gases:
+Explosive type of eruption of lavas, volcanic dusts, volcanic ashes and fragmental materials through a narrow pipe and small opening under the impact of violent gases.

+(a) Hawaiin type

-(a) Hawaiin type: Hawaiin type of volcanoes erupts quietly due to less viscous lavas and non-violent nature of gases.
+Hawaiin type of volcanoes erupts quietly due to less viscous lavas and non-violent nature of gases.
 Rounded blisters of hot and glowing boll of lavas when caught by a strong wind glide in the air like red and glowing hairs.

-- (b) Strombolian type: Strambolian type of volcanoes named after Stromboli volcano of Lipari Island the Mediterranean Sea, erupt with moderate intensity.
-Other volcanic materials like pumice, scoria, bombs, are also ejected up to greater height in the sky.
-These materials again fall in the volcanic craters.
+(b) Strombolian type Strambolian type of volcanoes, named after Stromboli volcano of Lipari island in the Mediterranean sea, erupt with moderate intensity.
+Other volcanic materials like pumice, scoria, bombs are also ejected upto greater height in the sky.
+These materials again fall down in the volcanic craters.

 - (c) Vulcanian type

 - (d) Peleean type

 - (e) Visuvius type

+(ii)Quite eruption type

-(ii) Quite eruption type: Quiet type eruption along a long fracture due to weak gases and a huge volume of lavas.
+Quiet type eruption along a long fracture due to weak gases and huge volume of lavas.

-(a)Lava flow(b)Mud flow(c)Fumaroles
+- (a)Lava flow

+- (b)Mud flow

+- (c)Fumaroles

-(2) Classification based on periodicity of eruptions
+(2) Classification on the basis of periodicity of eruptions

-- (i) Active volcanoes
+- (i)Active volcanoes

-- (ii) Dormant volcanoes
+- (ii)Dormant volcanoes

-- (iii) Extinct volcanoes
+- (iii)Extinct volcanoes